fromsantanu/Project5-IST-Linear-Regression-Pulse-Rate-VS-Blood-Pressure/README.md

 ## Description

-Establishing relationship between pulse rate and systolic blood pressure.
-As the pulse rate increases, systolic blood pressure tends to rise.
+In this project we tried to establish a relation between pulse rate in a male and his systolic blood pressure.
+Here we have used linear regression technique to predict possible blood pressure reading if we know the pulse rate of a person.

 ## Video
 <!--